 How to start

-Here's a straightforward tutorial that walks through setting up a fully working Kanban board on a web page.
+Here's a straightforward walkthrough for getting a working Kanban board up and running on your page.

 Step 1.
 Including source files

-Begin by making an HTML file and naming it index.html.
-Next, add the Kanban source files into this file.
+Start by creating an HTML file named index.html.
+After that, add the Kanban source files into your new file.

 You'll need two files: